coleifer/peewee/docs/peewee/playhouse.rst

 This module is used internally by several other modules in the playhouse, including :ref:`dataset` and :ref:`pwiz`.

+.. py:func:: generate_models(database[, schema=None[, **options]])

+    :param Database database: database instance to introspect.
+    :param str schema: optional schema to introspect.
+    :param options: arbitrary options, see :py:meth:`Introspector.generate_models` for details.
+    :returns: a ``dict`` mapping table names to model classes.

+    Generate models for the tables in the given database.
+For an example of how to use this function, see the section :ref:`interactive`.

+.. py:func:: print_model(model)

+    :param Model model: model class to print
+    :returns: no return value

+    Print a user-friendly description of a model class, useful for debugging or interactive use.
+Currently this prints the table name, and all fields along with their data-types.
+The :ref:`interactive` section contains an example.

+.. py:func:: print_table_sql(model)

+    :param Model model: model to print
+    :returns: no return value

+    Prints the SQL ``CREATE TABLE`` for the given model class, which may be useful for debugging or interactive use.
+See the :ref:`interactive` section for example usage.

 .. py:class:: Introspector(metadata[, schema=None])

     Metadata can be extracted from a database by instantiating an